aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 #### Which flink-connector-jdbc-* dependency?

-For using JdbcSink in DataStream API you need  `flink-connector-jdbc-core` and the JDBC Driver of the
-specific database.
-For example
+To use JdbcSink in DataStream API, you need `flink-connector-jdbc-core` and the JDBC driver of the specific database.
+For example:
 ```
 <dependency>
    <groupId>org.apache.flink</groupId>